 - Group - group related fields together to apply repeat or skip logic

-Depending on the field type, different settings will be available:
+Depending on the field type, additional settings may also apply:

 Basic settings tab (3)

-Here you can manage a few basic settings for the field.
+Here you can manage the most common settings for the field.
 The settings available depends on the field type and can include:

 - Hint text - optionally add additional tips or instructions to your fieldworkers about the response required.